resthub/resthub.org/backbone-stack.rst

 PubSub and Backbone Views integration
 -------------------------------------

-In order to facilitate global PubSub events in Backbone Views, RESThub provides some syntactic sugar with a ``Backbone.ResthubView`` extension.
+In order to facilitate global PubSub events in Backbone Views, RESThub provides some syntactic sugar in ``Backbone.ResthubView``.
 You'll get to use this extension as soon as you include the RESThub Backbone extension instead of the original Backbone lib (cf. :ref:`resthub-extensions`).

 Backbone Views events hash parsing has been extended to be capable of declaring global PubSub events as it is already done for DOM events binding.
 To declare such global events in your Backbone View, you only have to add it in events hash: